This post is updated for 2021 and will continue to be updated throughout the season.

 As a parent, perhaps you feel you are getting too much sleep at night.
 If that is the case, try one of the many spooky options around south Louisiana that are sure to keep you awake with paranoia about paranormal activity.
 There are so many local options where you can face your fears and have a little fun.
 I’ve highlighted some of the different options below, but feel free to share your favorite spooky spot!

-Haunted Houses in Louisiana
+Traditional Haunted Houses

 New Orleans Ghost Tours